 |Ability Enhancement Facilitator (AEF) Recognized in their ability to deliver:

 Certification at all levels is valid for a period of three years.
-At the end of three years certified practitioners will need to apply for re-certification, documenting at least 21 hours of continuing education in the field (download application)
+At the end of three years certified practitioners will need to apply for re-certification, documenting at least 21 hours of continuing education in the field (download form to re-certify)

 Other forms for Facilitator Certification Internships: